Marta44/Stroll-Brighton/README.md

 ## Site owner goals

-- I want to use the map as a regular user to explore new places in Brighton.
+- I want to use the map as a regular user to explore and find new places in Brighton.
 - I want to be contacted through a contact form to my personal email address, be able to guide tourists and give them suggestions.

 ## User Experience (UX)